 I must admit that I don’t believe Modern States alone will get you where you need to be, and I certainly don’t believe I would have passed the US History II CLEP if I’d relied on it exclusively.
 I watched all of the A Biography of America videos and regularly visited USHistory.org, both of which are included in the Resources section of Modern States.
 I took all of the Khan Academy modules and section tests that were related to the period of US History covered for the US History II CLEP (1865 and forward – starting with Reconstruction), though I didn’t actually read or watch videos on Khan Academy for study.
 I also searched online and came across several good practice testing locations like USHistoryQuiz.com, HistoryTeacher.net and a faculy member’s website hosted at a southern California independent polytechnic school.
 I would regularly come back over several weeks to attempt these quizzes and practice tests, and I would make sure I read any summary that was provided against each question after it was answered – whether correct or incorrect.
 Another good place to look, which likely includes some of the places I’ve already mentioned, is the Free study resources section on this page at Free-CLEP-Prep.com.
 I’m pretty sure this is how I originally found the HistoryTeacher.net website.

 In the end, I felt the test was a bit harder than what I was expecting going into it, but I managed to pass with a 65, which I presume puts me right in the middle of the passing ground that was between 50 and 80 (the test score ranges from 20 to 80, and 50 was needed for credit at my university).
 In reality, I used what I knew from studying to make an educated guess by ruling out answers I felt didn’t apply to questions I was unsure of.
 Whether or not I got those particular questions correct, I can’t say, given that a simple score is all that you get without knowing which particular questions were missed.
-Still, the only thing I actually purchased to prepare was the 2020 CLEP study companion, which just had 120 question practice test.
+Still, the only thing I actually purchased to prepare was the 2020 CLEP study companion, which just had a 120-question practice test.
 I took the practice test once two days before my actual exam.
-I would say, without question, that the Modern States and other online resources that I used either to study or take practice tests were the most beneficial part of my preparation.
+I would say, without question, that the Modern States web course and other online resources that I used either to study or take practice tests were the most beneficial part of my preparation.
+If I had the advantage of hindsight, I’d have saved my money on the study companion.

-If you have the time and patience, reading the provided textbook on Modern States is definitely helpful, and it provides a lot more specifics and information than you will get by just watching the short videos that the professor lectures in.
+If you have the time, reading the provided textbook on Modern States (which appears to be provided by https://openstax.org/) is definitely helpful, and it provides a lot more information on each topic than you will get by just watching the short videos that the professor lectures in.

 With that, best of luck!